White House letter doesn’t explain why Trump fired watchdogs | WTOP

-WASHINGTON (AP) — The White House said that President Donald Trump followed the law when he fired multiple inspectors general in the last two months, but the administration offered no new details about why they were let go.
+WASHINGTON (AP) — Senate Democrats say a White House letter declaring that President Donald Trump followed the law when he fired multiple inspectors general is inadequate and even disrespectful, escalating a bipartisan fight with Trump over his removal of internal watchdogs.

-A White House letter issued Tuesday in response to concerns from a prominent Republican senator does little to explain the decision-making behind Trump’s recent upheaval of the inspector general community.
-It is unlikely to quell outrage from Democrats and good-government groups who fear the president is moving to dismantle a post-Watergate network of watchdogs meant to root out corruption, fraud and other problems inside federal agencies.
+Michigan Sen. Gary Peters, the top Democrat on the Senate committee that oversees inspectors general, called the White House’s explanation “completely inadequate” and said it “fails to provide any legitimate reason for the removal of an inspector general.”

+Now, more than ever, “the Senate has to stand up for the independence and integrity of these independent agency watchdogs,” Peters said in a statement Wednesday, adding that he is working with senators from both parties to strengthen oversight and accountability throughout the federal government.

+Senate Democratic leader Chuck Schumer called the White House letter “dismissive” and “a disrespectful slap in the face” to Iowa Sen. Chuck Grassley, a Republican who has long worked to protect inspectors general.

-Sen. Chuck Grassley, R-Iowa — a longtime, self-appointed defender of inspectors general and congressional oversight — requested that the White House explain the basis for the firings in April and May of the inspectors general for the intelligence community and the State Department.
+Grassley, a self-appointed defender of inspectors general and congressional oversight, requested that the White House explain the basis for the firings in April and May of the inspectors general for the intelligence community and the State Department.

 The response Tuesday from White House counsel Pat Cipollone does not provide those details, instead making the points that Trump has the authority to remove inspectors general, that he appropriately alerted Congress and that he selected qualified officials as replacements.